Last in Line: Formation and live performances (2012–2016)

-After the death of Ronnie James Dio in 2010, Vivian Campbell set into motion the idea of reuniting the original members of Dio for the first time since his departure from the band in 1986.
+After the death of Ronnie James Dio in 2010, Campbell set into motion the idea of reuniting the original members of Dio for the first time since his departure from the band in 1986.
 The idea came to fruition when he joined Appice, Bain and Schnell for a jam session with vocalist Andrew Freeman in February 2012.
-In May 2012 it was announced that the group would begin performing live shows under the name Last in Line, after the first album they had released together (minus Freeman) with Dio.
-The band planned to play songs from the first three Dio albums: Holy Diver, The Last in Line and Sacred Heart.
-Rehearsals continued in the following weeks before Campbell joined Def Leppard on their 2012 Rock of Ages Tour and resumed in December.
+In May 2012, the group began performing live shows under the name Last in Line, named after the second album Dio released.
+They planned to play songs from the first three Dio albums: Holy Diver, The Last in Line and Sacred Heart.
+Rehearsals continued in the following weeks before Campbell had to re-join Def Leppard on their 2012 Rock of Ages Tour, which resumed in December.

 The band's first public performance took place on August 3, 2013, at the Slidebar in Fullerton, California.
 Every song from Holy Diver was played in addition to five tracks from The Last in Line and two from Sacred Heart.
 The show was conceived as a warmup show for a four date tour of the United Kingdom starting in Campbell's hometown of Belfast, Northern Ireland on August 8 and continuing with three more shows in Britain over the next three days.

 The band continued performances in the US with a show at the Vinyl, Las Vegas on October 8 as well as Ramona Mainstage in California on October 12.
 Campbell's former Sweet Savage bandmate Ray Haller filled in for Bain during the band's next performance at Loudpark Festival in Tokyo on October 20.
-During 2015, as Campbell fought his battle with Hodgkin's lymphoma and embarked on a 100 date tour with Def Leppard in support of their 2015 self-titled effort, Last in Line did not tour, instead they finished the recording of their debut album Heavy Crown.
+During 2015, as Campbell continued his battle with Hodgkin's lymphoma, and during a 100 date tour with Def Leppard in support of their 2015 self-titled effort, Last in Line did not tour, instead they set about finishing the recording of their debut album Heavy Crown.

-They joined Def Leppard on their Hysteria on the High Seas concert cruise from January 21–25, 2016, and played a pre-cruise show at Magic City Casino in Miami on January 20, debuting new songs from Heavy Crown and their new keyboardist Erik Norlander.
-However, due to the death of bassist Jimmy Bain while on board, they only played an abbreviated tribute set on the last day.
-A scheduled tour for spring 2016 was cancelled due to Bain's passing.
-After auditioning bass players, bassist Phil Soussan joined the group for a small set of shows in April–May 2016.
+They joined Def Leppard on their Hysteria on the High Seas concert cruise from January 21–25, 2016, and played a pre-cruise show at Magic City Casino in Miami on January 20, debuting new songs from Heavy Crown with new keyboardist Erik Norlander.
+Due to bassist Jimmy Bain's onboard death, they played an abbreviated tribute set on the last day.
+A scheduled tour for spring 2016 was cancelled.
+After auditioning bass players, bassist Phil Soussan joined the group to fulfill a small set of booked shows in April and May.